lewisevans38/OSRS-TradeAdvisorChatbot/README.md

 # OSRS-TradeAdvisorChatbot
+(In order to run for yourself, need to run the train file again then everything should work.)

 OldSchool Runescape (OSRS) is a MMORPG that contains around 2.5million daily players.
 In the game, players can trade items between themselves through a centralised trading post called the Grand Exchange.

 This project uses the APIs on  https://oldschool.runescape.wiki/w/RuneScape:Real-time_Prices to construct a database of every tradable item, keeping track of different price characteristics like AvgHighPrice, AvgLowPrice etc.